RefactoringTools/devo/README.md

 Using Devo to visualize your own project should be fairly simple.

-The first step is including Devo's custom implementation of the DBG module in your project's path.
-After running the make command you can copy dbg.beam from the ebin folder to your project's path.
+The first step is including Devo's custom implementation of the DBG module (called devo\_dbg.erl) in your project's path.
+After running the make command you can copy devo_dbg.beam from the ebin folder to your project's path.

 If your project has some initial s\_group configuration without calling new\_s\_group then this configuration should be placed in an s_group.config file.
 For example config file syntax see: